pdf/kodi-callback-daemon/README.md

 This is not an issue with `service.xbmc.callbacks` (good work `pilluli`!), but with the XBMC add-on infrastructure, and with other individual add-ons.

 This daemon also aims to provide more flexibility.
 The targeted backends are [hyperion](https://github.com/tvdzwan/hyperion), `xbmc` and `shell`.
-Currently, `hyperion` and `shell` are implemented, `xbmc` support will come if/when I get motivated to deal with it.

 ## Backends
 ### Hyperion